hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 Provide a set of mocks in order to automatically handle request interceptions.

-!!! only for beta testers !!!
+!!!
+Only for beta testing !!!

 You can call `withMocks` multiple times with different set of mocks.
-In this case, all mocks are agregated in an internal array and are all registered only once to request interception from `playwright`.
+In this case, all mocks are aggregated in an internal array and are all registered only once to request interception from `playwright`.

+`FluentMock`:

 ```js
 /**